Sign up with your email

-In Reykjavík you will find the world’s largest geothermal heating system.
-All houses in Reykjavík are heated with geothermal water and the majority of households out in the country are heated with hot water, which means less pollution and emissions.
-All buildings are therefore comfortably warm even during the coldest winter days.
+The world’s largest geothermal heating system is located in the Icelandic capital.
+It has been growing and improving since it opened in 1930.
+All buildings in Reykjavík are heated with geothermal water and the majority of households in the country are heated in the same way, which means less pollution and fewer emissions.
+All buildings are therefore comfortably warm, even during the coldest winter days.

-For half a century emission of greenhouse gases in Reykjavík have been systematically reduced from 270.000 to 12.000 metric tons per year.
-Residents have also found use for the surplus water using the 20°-40°C water running from their houses to heat their driveways and paths.
-This is extremely convenient in winter when slippery ice covers the front of their homes.
+For half a century emission of greenhouse gases in Reykjavík have been systematically reduced and residents have found use for the surplus water using the 20°-40°C water that has already heated their homes to keep ice from forming on their driveways and pavements.

-Thermal water has boundless health benefits.
-Sore joints, swollen muscles and stiff limbs can find ease and wellness in warm thermal pools.
-Every community in Iceland has easy access to warm geothermal swimming pools and many households, summerhouses and hotels have installed their own hot tubs.
-Eighteen thermal swimming pools and numerous luxurious spas in the Reykjavík Capital area are open throughout the year.
-The pool admission fee is approximately 3.5 EUR.
-The now world famous Blue Lagoon has taken the healing properties of the water to a whole new level where stunning nature nourishes the mind while the algae and mineral rich water benefits your skin.
+HEALTH BENEFITSThermal water has boundless health benefits.
+Sore joints, swollen muscles and stiff limbs are soothed in warm thermal pools.
+Every community in Iceland has easy access to warm geothermal swimming pools and many households, cottages and hotels have installed their own hot tubs.
+Eighteen thermal swimming pools and numerous luxurious spas in the Reykjavík capital area are open throughout the year.
+Additionally, the now world famous Blue Lagoon has taken the unique healing properties of the water and certain minerals to a whole new level.
+It’s a memorable place where stunning nature nourishes the mind while algae and minerals in the water benefit your skin.

-Hilton Hotel Nordica and Icelandair Reykjavík Natura have been certified with ISO14001 environmental management system.
+HOTELS FOLLOWING ENVIRONMENTAL POLICYHilton Hotel Nordica and Icelandair Reykjavík Natura and Icelandair Reykjavík Marina have been certified with ISO14001 environmental management system.
 Grand Hotel Reykjavik conforms with the Nordic Ecolabelling criteria for hotels as well as offering certified organic products, at the breakfast buffet and in meeting packages for conferences and groups.